kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/1-embedded-sdk/index.md

 <!-- Duplicate /core/2/guides/getting-started/6-write-application -->

-In order to use the API actions, Kuzzle exposes the [Embedded SDK](/core/2/some-link).
+In order to use the API actions, Kuzzle exposes the **Embedded SDK**.

 The Embedded SDK is a **modified version of the [Javascript SDK](/sdk/js/7)** which is directly connected to the API and **does not send requests through the network**.

-You can access it through the [Backend.sdk](/core/2/some-link) property.
+You can access it through the [Backend.sdk](/core/2/references/some-link) property.

 ## Controllers